reinterpretcat/vrp/docs/src/getting-started/solver.md

 To run the solver, simply use:

-    vrp-cli solve pragmatic problem.json -o solution.json -g solution.geojson
+    vrp-cli solve pragmatic problem.json -o solution.json -g solution.geojson --log

-It will produce some log output which contains various information regarding refinement process such as costs, amount of routes, time, etc.:
+If you specify `--log` option, it will produce some log output which contains various information regarding refinement process such as costs, amount of routes, time, etc.:

 ```
 configured to use single approximated routing matrix